DouglasUrner/GDP1/units/2/interactive-card/notes.md

 ### Iterate

 Based on feedback from teacher and peers revise your card and submit the **final** version of your card.

+## Pair Programming

+All intro-programming is done as pair programming.